-Catholicity Amid white Normativity: How Inculturating White Culture Fosters Ecclesial Diversity
+Catholicity Amid white Normativity: How Inculturating ‘white American Culture’ Fosters Ecclesial Diversity

 Photo by Gregory Hales on Unsplash